kaltura/playkit-ios-vr/docs/index.md

 ---
-title: PlayKit-VR for iOS
+title: PlayKit Virtual Reality (VR) for iOS
 ---

 # PlayKit VR for iOS

 {:.no_toc}

-PlayKit VR is an iOS library that used for monoscopic 360 video playback & VR.
-VR view allows you to embed 360 degree VR media into mobile, and native apps on iOS.
-This technology is designed to enable developers of traditional apps to enhance the apps with immersive content.
+PlayKit VR is an iOS library that is used for monoscopic 360 video play back and VR.
+The VR view allows you to embed 360 degree VR media into mobile, and native applications on iOS.
+This technology is designed to enable developers of traditional applications to enhance their applications with immersive content.

 * TOC
 {:toc}

 ## Supported Features

 | Features
 |---------